written by Rachel Jameton and the Working Board

 Preparing for your Workshop

 Please contact the CTL at the beginning of the semester, or the semester prior, during which you would like to run your workshop.
-We will meet at least twice to talk about your ideas and discuss how to make your workshop useful and satisfying for you and your audience.
-Some of the elements that we will discuss during the planning phase are modelling best practices in course design, classroom assessment techniques, active learning and the importance of reflection time.
 Here is a rough timeline for planning your workshop:

-The semester before: contact Rachel at the CTL to let her know you would like to facilitate a workshop at the CTL.
-Workshops must be consistent with the mission of the center: to promote teaching excellence and support student success.
-Thus, workshops typically connect in some way to backwards course design, inclusivity, high impact practices, a growth mindset, respect, trust and compassion.
+- The semester before: contact Rachel at the CTL to let her know you would like to facilitate a workshop at the CTL.

-- At the beginning of the semester in which you will facilitate: You will be sent a calendar in which you can identify the week in which you would like to facilitate your workshop.
+- Before the start of the semester in which you will facilitate: You will be sent a calendar in which you can identify the week in which you would like to facilitate your workshop.

 - One month before your workshop or earlier: Rachel will contact you to set up a specific date and time for the workshop, and arrange a time to go over your workshop.
 You will also need to send in a blurb for the website and Ace.